fruitTheory/M6502/README.md

 ## Roadmap

-- Implement additional M6502 features such as
+- Implement primary opcodes
-- Improve performance and accuracy
+- Timings and Interrupts
+- Refine components
+- Build on top, other components

 ## Contributing